 Q: Does Ohio law also address hospital emergency services?A:

 Yes.
 In 2000, Ohio passed a law creating a trauma system for Ohio hospitals to ensure that seriously injured patients are treated at facilities fully equipped to treat their injuries.
 Hospitals will need to apply for and eventually be certified by the American College of Surgeons in order to treat severely injured trauma patients.
 Hospitals also must adopt protocols for evaluating, stabilizing and transferring trauma patients to certified trauma hospitals.
 Emergency Medical Service (EMS) providers are required to follow rules assuring that trauma patients are transported to appropriate hospitals.
 Many of the requirements under this law had to be met by November 2002.

 12/4/2015This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Catherine T. Dunlay of Taft Stettinius & Hollister and Naomi H. Maletz, formerly of Taft Stettinius & Hollister.
-It was updated by Naomi H. Maletz, founder of HM Law Offices, LLC.
+It was originally prepared by Catherine T. Dunlay of Taft Stettinius & Hollister and Naomi Hazan Maletz, formerly of Taft Stettinius & Hollister.
+It was updated by Naomi Hazan Maletz, founder of Hazan Maletz Law Offices, LLC.